 - by knowing when the ‘current normal’ needs to move to a ‘new normal’, and being willing to play our own part in making it so.

 - by knowing that it is rather difficult to know the nature of the ‘real’ world.
 Some modesty in this matter may make it easier to understand the very different view of the next person.
-That is not a plea for multi-culturalism; sometimes, it is important to talk with the part of us that is racist, classist and sexist, rather than pursuing sophistication or ‘acting as if’ we are not.
+That is not a plea for multi-culturalism; sometimes, it is important to talk with the part of us that is racist, classist and sexist, rather than pursuing the otherwise helpful safe experiment of ‘acting as if’ we are not.
 Note, here, I am criticising one of the small, safe experiments I propound in one form or another on this page.
 There is a time and a place for putting our cards on the table and practising the art of being different.

 - by fostering an awareness of the present moment so we are not fighting our past and our future all at the same time.